opensourcecorp/osc-infra/imgbuilder/README.md

   configurations)

 If you want to develop locally (and you should!), you will also need a supported virtalization platform.
-Currently, Ymir is written to only target Oracle VM VirtualBox (via the `virtualbox-iso` builder) as that virtualization platform, since Vagrant does not support QEMU/KVM out of the box.
+Currently, imgbuilder is written to only target Oracle VM VirtualBox (via the `virtualbox-iso` builder) as that virtualization platform, since Vagrant does not support QEMU/KVM out of the box.